-- Government Regulations

-- Competing Programmatic Challenges

-- Competing Public priorities

-- Public Policy changes

 - Natural Disasters (drought, weather extremes, etc.)

 - Economy

-- Populations changes (immigration,new cultural groupings,etc.)

 - Appropriations changes

+- Public Policy changes

+- Government Regulations

+- Competing Public priorities

+- Competing Programatic Challenges

+- Populations changes (immigration, new cultural groupings, etc.)

 Climatic extremes, coupled with animal diseases that are often climate related, can impact outcomes.
 Public policy shifts, regulations, and shifts in demand will be impact outcomes.
 Human values and environmental sensitivities of the populace to animal production and processing are also external factors that effect outcomes.
 Formative evaluation though can lessen the burden by seeking feedback throughout the life of the program.
 Internal factors such as the availability of base funding to ensure a core faculty and staff, availability of extramural funds, and programmatic demands that often exceed resources, all may affect outcomes.